-The 3 Courts have their own mission statements but all uphold a common vision of A Trusted Judiciary, Ready for Tomorrow and core values of Fairness, Accessible, Integrity, and Respect.
+The 3 Courts have their own mission statements but all uphold a common vision of A Trusted Judiciary, Ready for Tomorrow and core values of Fairness, Accessibility, Integrity, and Respect.

 Accessible justice that commands trust, respect, and confidence.